partykit/partykit/apps/docs/src/content/docs/guides/handling-binary-messages.md

 }
 ```

-With this approach, you can use MessagePack for large messages, such as syncing over large sets of data at once, while still use JSON for smaller messages.
+With this approach, you can use MessagePack for large messages, such as syncing over large sets of data at once, and still use JSON for smaller messages.

 ## Validating binary data

-Encoding libraries like MessagePack will usually validate that the data conforms to a format, but are agnostic to the _content_ of the message.
+Encoding libraries like MessagePack will usually validate that the data conforms to a format, but they are agnostic to the _content_ of the message.

-To learn about validating data against a schema, read our [Validating client inputs](/guides/validating-client-inputs) guide.
+To learn about validating data against a schema, read our guide on [validating client inputs](/guides/validating-client-inputs) guide.